OdooBulgaria/pls/README.md

 	- Project Manager
 	- Employees
 -  Make related user for all the Circle Heads ,Project Manager, Director otherwise they wont be able to see their employee database
+-  Set all the corporate ids other than admin and the circle head under admin.
+Otherwise the admin will not be able to see their projects

 > **Do not leave the project managers,circle heads without related users in hr.employee**